vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 	</center>
 </p>

+The first step consists on preprocessing the dataset.
+We used a dataset provided by <a href="https://www.kaggle.com/paololol/league-of-legends-ranked-matches">Kaggle</a>.
+Because the purpose is a recommendation for a specifc champion, we decided to reorganize the data.
+The final dataset has transactional structure, where each instance includes the identifers of a selected champion during a match, the items used, and the enemies involved.

-The frst step is preprocessing the dataset, which consists of filtering, reordering, and encoding.
-We then apply several techniques of data mining, both descriptive and predictive.
+The second step is to apply techniques of data mining, both descriptive and predictive.
+On the one hand, we implement a recommender system based on association rules mining.
+We use Apriori and Eclat algorithms.
+On the other hand, for the recommender systems based on classifier, we used Decision Trees, Logistic Regression and Artificial Neural Network.

 Finally, we produce a ranking interpretation to perform the recommendation.

-#### Recommender System Based on Association Rules Mining

-This system consists of an association rules algorithm module that extracts and stores the frequent itemset of each champion.
-We used the Apriori and Eclat algorithms for this task.

-Through $X , Y = ϕAR (D | suppmin , confmin )$, the algorithm generates rules with the form $X → Y$ , where $Y$ is an enemy champion and $X$ is a subset of items.
-D is the transactional data of a picked champion composed of the enemy team and the items used.

-#### Recommender System Based on Classifers

 ### Results